Killian-Townsend/Discord-Bot/README.md

 cmd_ch : channel for bot commands, leave blank to use on any channel

+welcome_ch : if set, will send a welcome/leave message

+guild_id : Guild ID for member counting - Only required if member_cnt_ch is set

+member_cnt_ch : If set, will set channel name to amount of member, updates every message sent

 ## Commands

 User : returns the users ID and full name